-For light work, you must have the ability to lift 20 pounds at a time and frequently lift and carry up to 10 pounds during an 8-hour shift.
-To be able to perform light work you must be able to stand for up to 6 hours per shift.
+- Light work: For light work, you have to be able to lift up to 20 pounds at a time and frequently lift and carry up to ten pounds per 8-hour shift.
+You must also be able to stand for up to 6 hours per shift.

 - Medium Work: You have to be able to lift up to 50 pounds at a time for medium work.
 You must also be able to lift and carry up to 25 pounds on a consistent basis and be able to stand and walk 6 hours per 8-hour shift.

 - Heavy Work: For heavy work, you need to be able to lift up to 100 pounds, with frequent lifting or carrying of objects weighing 50 pounds or more.

 - Very heavy work: Very heavy work involves lifting objects weighing more than 100 pounds at a time with frequent lifting or carrying of objects weighing 50 pounds or more.